Simple Lemon Dessert Sauce

 Ingredient Notes

-- Remove from heat and whisk in the lemon zest and juice.
+- Remove the pan from the heat and whisk in the lemon zest and lemon juice until fully incorporated and fragrant.

 Recipe Variations